18 July – 15 August 2014

 Four exhibitors from the most recent Photofusion Salon/13 show were selected to exhibit their full body of work in the upcoming Select/14 exhibition.
 These artists have each been awarded a bursary of £500 alongside mentoring from Photofusion staff towards developing and exhibiting new, unseen work in the upcoming annual Select exhibition.

-The selected members include London-based photographer Chloe Borkett, with her project ‘Stories East of the River’ which explores teenagers growing up in the little known country of Transdneister; German photographer Jochen Klein, with his series of constructed model refugee boats titled ‘Flux’; University of Westminster graduate Katarina Mudronova, exhibiting her still-live project on domestic objects titled ‘Strategic Cooking’; and and London based portrait photographer Travis Hodges with his new portrait series ‘Quantified Self’, which explores those who use data tracking apps and devices.
+The selected members include London-based photographer Chloe Borkett, with her project ‘Stories East of the River’ which explores teenagers growing up in the little known country of Transdneister; German photographer Jochen Klein, with his series of constructed model refugee boats titled ‘Flux’; University of Westminster graduate Katarina Mudronova, exhibiting her still-life project on domestic objects titled ‘Strategic Cooking’; and and London based portrait photographer Travis Hodges with his new portrait series ‘Quantified Self’, which explores those who use data tracking apps and devices.

 Chloe Borkett graduated from the University of Wales with a degree in documentary photography in 2011.
 Her work deals with social issues concerning minority groups, the young, as well as exploring alternative cultures.
 The project Chloe will be exhibiting in Select/14 takes us on an intimate journey into the lives of the new generation growing up in the unrecognised country of Transdneister, the disputed sovereignty of Moldova in Eastern Europe.
 Titled ‘Stories East of the River’, this is a captivatingly intimate body of work dealing with both wider political and economic issues whilst at the same time addressing stories of fragility, isolation, and a desire for something else.